Aggression between dogs in the same household is fairly common. In this post I’ll give you some ideas on what to do if your dogs don’t get along.

 That is not reality.

-My dogs are ages 11 years and 1 year.
+My dogs are ages 12 years and 2 years.
 Nearly a generation apart.
 (June 2018 update: My senior dog Ace has passed away.)

 They are on opposite ends of the “spectrum” in so many ways – energy, training, maturity.

 My senior dog moves at the pace of a sloth.
 My adolescent weimaraner … drags me.

 Because of their differences, my dogs co-exist, but they rarely do things together.
 I walk them separately.
 They don’t play.
 When I write, they each curl up on a separate dog bed.

 So when I see my dogs do something like this, I can’t help but take a picture and post it.

 But as anyone with multiple dogs knows, more than likely you’re going to have a few growls, barks and scuffles at some point.
 Maybe even a few fights.

 Dogs are DOGS, and sometimes dogs bark, growl and bite.